Toro Negro State Forest: Trail #3 (Observation Tower)

 This trail leads to the Observation Tower.
 This trail if for advanced hikers.
 Trail #3 does not start at the visitors' parking area, so hikers must first hike on other trails to get to Trail #3.
 Starting from the visitors' parking area, there are three ways to get to Trail #3.
 Path Option 1: This is the shortest route.
-Hikers get on PR-143, walking northeast bound (that is, making a left from the parking area to head "East" on PR-143) about 0.25 miles, make a right into the forest at the sign ("Verada #6 - Piscina") to get on Trail #6, hike the 0.8 mile of Trail #6 to its end, make a left into Trail #1 and hike about 0.3 mile to the beginning of Trail #3.
+Hikers get on PR-143, walking northeast bound (that is, making a left from the parking area to head "East" on PR-143) about 0.25 mi, make a right into the forest at the sign ("Verada #6 - Piscina") to get on Trail #6, hike the 0.8 mi of Trail #6 to its end, make a left into Trail #1 and hike about 0.3 mi to the beginning of Trail #3.
 Path Option 2: This is the second shortest route.
 Hikers take Trail #1 as described above under section "Trail #1" until they reach Trail #3 where there is a sign that reads "Observation Tower".
 Path Option 3: This is the longest route.
-Hikers head northeast bound (that is, "East" on PR-143) passed the sign stating "Trail #6 - La Piscina (this will be about 0.25 mile hike), and continue northeast bound for approximately another 0.25 mile until the sign stating "Trail #1 - Camino Bolo where hikers make a right into the forest and continue this trail about 0.9 mile until coming to Trail #3.
+Hikers head northeast bound (that is, "East" on PR-143) passed the sign stating "Trail #6 - La Piscina (this will be about 0.25 mi hike), and continue northeast bound for approximately another 0.25 mi until the sign stating "Trail #1 - Camino Bolo where hikers make a right into the forest and continue this trail about 0.9 mi until coming to Trail #3.

-Once on Trail #3, hikers climb this trail about 0.6 miles to its top where the observation tower is located.
+Once on Trail #3, hikers climb this trail about 0.6 mi to its top where the observation tower is located.
 The trail to the observation tower lookout hill is not for the faint of heart.
 It is very steep and very slippery.
 It is a one-way trail (in the sense that the same trail is used in the return trip) and the trail feels even more slippery in the downhill return hike.
 This trail is made of rocks but, because of the high humidity and low traffic, algae have overtaken the rocks to make the trail very slippery.
 Walking around the rocks does not always help as the area is muddy - though albeit less slippery.
 The view and fresh air and breeze make the trek quite rewarding.
 The views are unobstructed and panoramic 360° views are possible.
 The tower is 3,537 feet above sea level.
-Altogether the distance from the visitors' parking area to the tower is 2.14 miles.
+Altogether the distance from the visitors' parking area to the tower is 2.14 mi.